HermanToothrot10/qubic-capital-manual/docs/proposals/qcp.md

 To **modify the quorum percentage** required for proposals to be considered valid.

-The quorum is measured as a percentage of the total locked QCAP.
+The quorum is measured as a percentage of the total locked QCAP and must remain within a range of 33% to 67%.

 Default quorum: 67%